 1. Hiking the Tour du Mont Blanc self guided independently

 Hiking the Tour du Mont Blanc self guided is actually quite easy.
-It’s definitely not necessary to hire an independent Tour du Mont Blanc guide, or go with one of the many guided tour companies that ply the route because the trail is very, very well marked.
-Hiking the Tour du Mont Blanc self guided is very easy to do if the weather is kind.
+It’s definitely not necessary to hire an independent Tour du Mont Blanc guide or go with one of the many guided tour companies that ply the route because the trail is very well marked.
+Hiking the Tour du Mont Blanc self guided independently is very easy to do if the weather is kind.
 The official TMB site has an interactive map which can help you plan your trip and you can also book many of the refuges through the site (although note many of the best refuges Bonatti, Lac Blanc to name a few need to be booked privately).

-We would also highly recommend using an offline GPS app such as Gaia GPS so you can easily see where you are on the trail even if you have no phone signal.
-Offline GPS apps really are an excellent way to keep safe and we can’t recommend them enough.
+I would also highly recommend using an offline GPS app such as Gaia GPS so you can easily see where you are on the trail even if you have no phone signal.
+Offline GPS apps really are an excellent way to keep safe and I can’t recommend them enough.
 You need to download the maps before you depart and always, obviously, have your phone charged whilst you’re on the trail so that you can see your position at all times.
 Make sure you have a power bank on your packing list.
 You can read our article on why every Tour du Mont Blanc hiker should download the Gaia GPS app here.

 Walking the Tour du Mont Blanc self guided does require quite a bit of planning.
 You need to get acquainted with the trail, choose how far you want to trek each day and then book the accommodation accordingly.
-It can be quite hard to get your head around the trail.
+It can be quite hard to get your head around the trail initially.
 One of my biggest tips is to invest in a 3D relief map of Mont Blanc.
 You can find them for as little as €17.00.
 They really give you a sense of the elevation on each stage and can help you plan better, especially if you want to veer away from the standard 11 days to shorten or fast track stages.